 After creating a custom child tree (or multiple) under a country-specific tree, the user is able to pass customization from the parent tree onto the child trees.

 Hierarchy is derived from the country-specific trees delivered and regularly updated by SAP

 While in the past user had to manually update all the custom formats when meeting the requirements of his bank institutions one by one, the user is now able to perform mass updates and update either all child trees on one level or update specific country formats according to the bank-specific or vice versa.

 Updates are triggered by user individually for each level (country-specific > bank-specific > industry-specific).

 Read more about the Mass Synchronization functionality in this article.

-In order to test the functionality of a payment format mapped in DMEEX, user can use the test program feature which previews an output file defined in DMEEX.
+In order to test the functionality of a payment format mapped in DMEEX, the user can use the test program feature which previews an output file defined in DMEEX.

-While in DMEE the Debug function was in a separate transaction (DMEE_DEBUG), in the 1809 release of DMEEX, user is now able to easily specify multiple breakpoints (in any node) in which the debug function stops.
+While in DMEE the Debug function was in a separate transaction (DMEE_DEBUG), in the 1809 release of DMEEX, the user is now able to easily specify multiple breakpoints (in any node) in which the debug function stops.

 Example situation: Function can be used in order to double-check if the data in the specific segment are properly defined.